swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

 ## Acknowledgments

-Richard Wei implemented the compiler plugin mechanism on which the prototype implementation depends, as well as helping identify use cases.
+Richard Wei implemented the compiler plugin mechanism on which the prototype implementation depends, as well as helping identify and explore additional use cases for macros.
 John McCall and Becca Royal-Gordon provided numerous insights into the design and practical implementation of macros.
+Tony Allevato provided additional feedback on building and sandboxing.